 Some day-to-day activities include:

-- Bachelor's degree candidates with a strong background in economics, mathematics, and statistics.
+- Bachelor's or graduate degree candidates with a strong background in economics, mathematics and statistics

 - The Associate Economist program is a 2-to-3-year role offering a strong platform for graduate studies, specifically in well-regarded doctorate programs in economics.